KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

-# Understanding Layouts
+# Layouts

 This article describes the KeyboardKit keyboard layout engine and how to use it.

-## Input sets vs keyboard layouts

-In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating ``SystemKeyboard``s.
-You can also use them when you create custom keyboards, but you don't have to.
+In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard``.
+You can also use them to create custom keyboards, but you don't have to.

-An ``InputSet`` defines the input keys on a keyboard, which can be combined with other actions to create a ``KeyboardLayout``, which defines the full set of actions on a keyboard as well as insets, sizes etc. This means that you can use many different input sets with a single keyboard layout.
+An ``InputSet`` defines the input keys on a keyboard, while a ``KeyboardLayout`` defines the full set of actions on a keyboard, as well as their heights, sizes etc. This means that you can use many different input sets with a single keyboard layout.

 A typical system keyboard layout has several rows, where center input buttons are surrounded by action buttons on one or both sides.

+[KeyboardKit Pro][Pro] specific features are described at the end of this document.

 ## Keyboard layout providers

+KeyboardKit provides you with a foundation for generating flexible and dynamic keyboard layouts.
 The most flexible way to generate a keyboard layout is with a ``KeyboardLayoutProvider``.

-KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to ``KeyboardInputViewController/keyboardLayoutProvider`` when it's initialized.
-You can replace this provider with a custom one if you want to.
+KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to the input controller's ``KeyboardInputViewController/keyboardLayoutProvider``.
+You can replace it with a custom provider to customize the standard layout.

-The ``StandardKeyboardLayoutProvider`` is initialized with an ``InputSetProvider``, which makes it possible to vary the input set while keeping the surrounding keys intact.
-It uses an ``iPhoneKeyboardLayoutProvider`` and an ``iPadKeyboardLayoutProvider`` to generate device-specific layouts.

-## KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks additional input set providers for the 50+ locales it supports, e.g. `PolishInputSetProvider`, localized input sets like `AlphabeticInputSet.filipino` and input set variations like `AlphabeticInputSet.azerty`, `AlphabeticInputSet.qwertz`.

-This means that [KeyboardKit Pro][Pro] lets you create fully localized ``SystemKeyboard``s for all available locales with a single line of code.
+KeyboardKit also has an ``EnglishKeyboardLayoutProvider`` that defines the layout of a U.S. English keyboard.
+This provider is used by the standard provider, which supports injecting multiple locale-specific providers.